glitteringkatie/glitteringkatie.com/content/blog/keeping-up-with-the-javascripts/index.md

 date: "2020-11-23"
 ---

 In July 2020 I found myself as part of the many people affected by COVID-19 related layoffs.
 Before that, I was writing anything from Elm to Ruby to Elixir at NoRedInk.
-And before THAT I was working with JavaScript and React for three years at AppNexus.
+And before _that_ I was working with JavaScript and React for three years at AppNexus.

 It was fun to get the chance to write Elm professionally!
 But when I found myself looking for a new job, I decided I was ready to get back into the mainstream.
 After not writing any JavaScript for a year and a half, I was hired at Elastic under the posting of "JavaScript Engineer".

 So how did I brush up on JavaScript?